-Are you looking to create an interior which is truly unique and magical?
-Welcome to the whimsical world of artist and designer Flora Robert (opens in new tab)s, who creates breathtaking botanical murals and timeless designs for wallpapers.
+Are you looking to create an interior that is truly unique and magical?
+Welcome to the whimsical world of artist and designer Flora Roberts, who creates breathtaking botanical murals and timeless designs for wallpapers.

 'I love hand-painting murals because the technique brings charm and spontaneity to interiors – imperfection is a nice metaphor for life, isn't it? says Flora.

 Taking the prolific Mediterranean climbing plant the Bougainvillea as its focus, this show-stopping wallpaper from Cole & Son's Seville Collection is perfect for a more exotic scheme.
 Featuring a repeat design of hot rouge trailing flowers on a charcoal background, it's guaranteed to turn heads in a modern living room.
 Try picking out the jade color from the design and using it on complementary paneling to temper the print.

 12. Bring vintage charm with an archive print